Food writing: Food journalism

+Food history

+History

+People have been writing about food for centuries.
+Some of the earliest recipes we have found were carved into stone in Mesopotamia nearly 4,000 years ago.
+The ancient Romans also wrote about their grand feasts and fancy meals held by emperors of the time.
+Although the modern cookbook like we see today was not invented until much later and measurements were not standardized until the 20th century.

 In academia

 Food writer Michael Pollan holds the Knight Professorship of Science and Environmental Journalism at the University of California, Berkeley and since 2013 has directed the 11th Hour Food and Farming Journalism Fellowship Program.

 In 2013, the University of South Florida St. Petersburg began a graduate certificate program in Food Writing and Photography, created by longtime Tampa Bay Times food and travel editor Janet K. Keeler.

 Notable food writers and books

 Authors

 This is a list of some prominent writers on food, cooking, dining, and cultural history related to food.